Samuel-Buteau/universal-battery-database/README.md

  But without use cases, it is hard to know what is best.
 Right now, not all of this is supported.

+# A Guide to entering the metadata the proper way
+First, there needs to be some concept of unknown value, since the info can be missing sometimes.
+TODO: list the ways to handle missing value in the definition page

+TODO: when validating, null means unapplicable or unknown. there needs to be a flag to distinguish between the two. for ratios, missing always means unknown

+In terms of modelling, any value which can be Unknown should be given a latent variable per cell, electrolyte, ... and the general way to handle this is indicator*known + (1-indicator)*latent where indicator is 0 in case of unknown and 1 in case of known and where latent is trainable.
+This might be slightly inefficient, but at most 2x, and having this systematic mechanism will avoid headaches later.

+As for how to enter the info the right way, below we list some examples, some general rules of thumb, and generally try to be consistent.

+# Stochiometry
+- It is reccomended to always use whole numbers.
+For instance, instead of 0.33, 0.33, 0.33, simply use 1, 1, 1
+  If there are some very specific ratios that are too inexact to rationalize, you can try to have sub whole numbers.